section-engineering-education/engineering-education/articles/android-application-widgets-tutorial-in-java/index.md

 - [Conclusion](#conclusion)

 ### Prerequisites
-To follow through with this tutorial with ease, you need to meet the following prerequisites:
+The following prerequisites will be required to follow this tutorial:
-- The reader should have basic knowledge in building Android apps.
+- The reader should have basic knowledge of building Android apps.
 - [Android Studio](https://developer.android.com/studio) installed.
-- Basic understanding of [Java](https://www.javatpoint.com/java-programs) programming language and XML programming language.
+- Basic understanding of [Java](https://www.javatpoint.com/java-programs) programming language and XML programming languages.

 ### Introduction to Android widgets
 Widgets vary in size and support resizing.
-Widgets are mostly placed on a device's home screen to enable quick access to data and functionalities of a particular mobile application.
+Widgets are mostly placed on a device's home screen to enable quick access to a particular mobile application's data and functionalities.
 They allow a user to create shortcuts for their favorite apps.
 Some of the most common widgets are music widgets, calendar widgets, Google search widgets.

 #### Widget design guidelines
 - **Widget content:** A widget should concentrate on an app's most important content.
 The app should provide more details about the content presented on the widget.
-- **Widget configuration:** For the widgets that need to be configured, you should creating a widget configuration activity.
+- **Widget configuration:** For the widgets that need configuration, you should creating a widget configuration activity.
 Widget configuration activity is an activity that opens when a user drops an app widget on the home screen.
 It allows users to modify the widget settings at create-time.
 - **Layout considerations:** Widgets should be adaptable to accommodate varying spaces.
 - **Widget resizing:** Widgets should support resizing to fine-tune the amount of information the users want to see.